Top 10 places to visit in Tibet

 Both the 8 and 10 days are 2 options to enjoy a good overland trip along the Friendship Highway.
 The road conditions is very good. discussed above will travel along this route.
 Joined with several historical and cultural attractions along the way makes it an obvious choice.

-Taking the train to Lhasa is a unique experience you should not miss in Tibet.
+Taking the train to Lhasa is a unique experience you should not miss when you visit Tibet.
 The Qinghai - Tibet Railway is the highest train in the world.
 The stunning landscape with vast grasslands, high plateau lakes, yak herders's tents and snow capped mountain ranges are unforgettable.

 Among the 45 stations, nine are designated as sightseeing stations and have special sightseeing platforms for travelers to capture the marvelous landscapes.